anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 ## Mechanism

-Once elected and instantiated, PGF Stewards will then unilaterally be able to propose and sign transactions that propose either RPGF or CPGF funding.
+Once elected and instantiated, PGF Stewards will then unilaterally be able to sign transactions that propose either RPGF or CPGF funding.
 The PGF Stewards as a whole will have an "allowance" to spend up to the `PGF` internal address's balance.

 ### Proposing Funding
-The PGF council members will be responsible for collecting signatures offline.
-One member will then be responsinble for submitting a transaction containing at least $k $ out of the signatures.

-The collecting member of the council will then be responsible for submitting this tx through the multisig.
-The multisig will only accept the tx if this is true.
+In order to propose funding, any Steward will be able to sign a transaction that creates the governance proposal.

+This governance proposal will be such that it passes by default **unless** the following conditions are met:

+Conditions to veto a PGF proposal:
+1. At least $\frac{1}{3}$ of voting power voted on the proposal
+2. Out of the votes, more than $50\%$ voted `Nay` on the proposal
+  - Further, if at least $\frac{2}{3}$ of voting power voted on the proposal, and the proposal was rejected, the Steward is removed from the set of stewards.

 The PGF council should be able to make both retroactive and continuous public funding transactions.
 Retroactive public funding transactions should be straightforward and implement no additional logic to a normal transfer.